Basil Davidson: Africa and writing career

 Davidson returned to journalism after the war.
 He was employed initially by The Times in Paris but was widely considered to have communist sympathies after his wartime role as the Cold War began.
 He left in 1949 and became the secretary of the pressure-group, the Union of Democratic Control (UDC) and began to work for the left-leaning New Statesman.
 However, the Cold War prevented him from returning to Central Europe and instead Davidson became interested in Africa after being invited to South Africa by trade unionists opposed to Apartheid.
 He published several articles and books critical of white-rule in South Africa and colonial rule in Africa, passing to the Daily Herald (1954–57) and the Daily Mirror (1959–62).

 He began a career as a popular writer.
 He published five novels and 30 other books, mainly on African history and politics.
-These consolidated his reputation as one of the leading authorities on Africa in the era of independence.
+These consolidated his reputation in the United Kingdom as one of the leading popular authorities on the continent in the era of independence.
+His book Lost Cities of Africa won the Anisfield-Wolf Award for best book in 1960.
 From 1969, Davidson was involved in the Anti-Apartheid Movement and eventually became the movement's vice-president.
 He was a strong supporter of Pan-Africanism, especially from the 1980s, and was critical of the white-minority government in Rhodesia and of the American-backed União Nacional para a Independência Total de Angola (UNITA) in Angola.
-He spent long periods in Angola and in Eritrea during its struggle for independence from Ethiopia.
+He spent long periods in Angola and in Eritrea during its war of independence from Ethiopia.
 In 1984, Davidson produced an eight-part documentary series for Channel 4 entitled Africa.

 Although not an academic, Davidson gained a reputation as an authority on African affairs and received a number of honorary positions at universities, including the School of Oriental and African Studies.
 Davidson also gained honorary degrees from universities in Europe and Africa, as well as a number of civic decorations.
 In 1976, he won the Medalha Amílcar Cabral.
 He received honorary degrees from the Open University of Great Britain in 1980, and the University of Edinburgh in 1981.
-For his film series Africa, he won the Gold Award, from the International Film and Television Festival of New York in 1984.
+Davidson's Africa series won the Gold Award from the International Film and Television Festival of New York in 1984.
 In 2002 he was decorated by the Portuguese president Jorge Sampaio as Grande Oficial da Ordem do Infante D. Henrique.